capactio/capact/docs/development/ci.md

 <p align="center"><img alt="ci-default-branch-build" src="./assets/ci-default-branch-build.svg" /></p>

 The job is defined in the [`.github/workflows/branch-build.yaml`](https://github.com/capactio/capact/tree/main/.github/workflows/branch-build.yaml) file.
-It runs on every new commit pushed to the `main` branch but skips execution for files which do not affect the building process, e.g. documentation, OCH content, etc.
+It runs on every new commit pushed to the `main` branch but skips execution for files which do not affect the building process, e.g. documentation.

 Steps:

 1. Lint and test code.
-1. Build Docker images for applications, tests and infra tools, and push them to [gcr.io/projectvoltron](https://gcr.io/projectvoltron) using this pattern: `gcr.io/projectvoltron/{service_name}:{first_7_chars_of_commit_sha}`.
+1. Build Docker images for applications, tests and infra tools, and push them to [ghcr.io/capactio](https://github.com/orgs/capactio/packages?ecosystem=container) using this pattern: `ghcr.io/capactio/{service_name}:{first_7_chars_of_commit_sha}`.
 1. If [Capact Helm Charts](https://github.com/capactio/capact/tree/main/deploy/kubernetes/charts) were changed:
    1. Change **version** in all `Chart.yaml` to `{current_version}-{first_7_chars_of_commit_sha}`.
    1. Package and push charts to the [`capactio-master-charts`](https://storage.googleapis.com/capactio-master-charts) GCS.